 - 1. The ORIGIN of the source.
-(WHO? author, WHEN? date, TYPE of source) - When was it produced and how might that help in the evaluation? - Who produced the source?
-Why might the authorship of the source be relevant and therefore useful in assessing the value of the source? - Type of source? - 2.
+(WHO? author and WHEN? date) - When was it produced and how might that help in the evaluation? - Who produced the source?
+Why might the authorship of the source be relevant and therefore useful in assessing the value of the source? - 2.
 The PURPOSE of the source.
 WHY was it produced? - Why was it produced?
 Does this make it more or less valuable?
 What did the person who produced it want the reader to think or do or feel because of the content of the source?

-You can get up to 4 marks for evaluative comments on the author, the type of source, the purpose and the date of the source.
+You can get up to 4 marks for accurately commenting on the Origin and Purpose.